 Stop by High Pie, an onsite vintage dessert lounge you may recognize as the historic Graves House (built in 1887, but has since been given a $1 million restoration) from the film “Top Gun.”
 When you’re ready to explore beyond the property line, you’re within walking distance to Oceanside Pier (the west coast’s longest over-water wooden pier), boutique restaurants and shops, breweries and tasting rooms, The California Surf Museum, Oceanside Museum of Art, and more.

 There’s no shortage of ways to pass the time at the Kimpton Shorebreak Resort, from evening hosted happy hours and nightly fireside s’mores to a giant chess set and book club.

-- Located right off Pacific Coast Highway, which can be noisy
+Located right off the Pacific Coast Highway, which can be noisy

 Seeking sun, sand, and swells?
 You’ll be stoked to stay at the Kimpton Shorebreak Resort—it's steps away from the Huntington Beach Pier, and the artsy haunt is swimming in surf-themed accents and chill vibes.
 The resort is a hip home base that’s chic yet delightfully quirky and has just enough upscale elements to feel grown up without losing its youthful exuberance.
 Rooms are inspired by Surf City, with record players and vinyl, yoga mats, therapeutic sound machines, and luxury bath amenities and linens.
 The hotel's own restaurant, Pacific Hideaway, serves New Californian cuisine like charred cauliflower with turmeric and coconut, grilled Pacific swordfish, and blackened mahi mahi tacos.